Root Awakening

 Not to collect himself.
 He was already collected.
 That was the problem.

-He stood in the hallway of a strip-mall kava bar and understood what he had just done with the precision of a man whose professional training was specifically in the observation of exactly this.
 He had been handed Claire’s words.
 Exact.
 Specific to him, said to him, about him, preserved by her in ink because she had believed them worth keeping.
 He had been handed them by the only surviving member of the world those words had come from.
 He had been offered, in the warm amber light of his own sanctuary, the full attention of a person who had no agenda except to give him the thing she’d left.

 He pressed two fingers against the wall.